TexasInstruments/simplelink-lowpower-f2-sdk/examples/rtos/LP_CC2652R7/drivers/i2secho/README.md

 ```

 *(1) The read interface systematically fills the buffer contained in the head
 transaction of the i2sReadList.
-When the buffer hold by this transaction is
+When the buffer held by this transaction is
 full, the transaction is dequeued from the i2sReadList  and queued as the
 tail of the treatmentList.
 The read interface continues receiving data by
 using the next transaction of the i2sReadList.*